 1. Head for the Hills

-If you’re walking on a treadmill, increase the incline.
-Or if you’re outdoors, you can intentionally seek out hills.
-Walking uphill increases your effort, which burns more calories (67 percent more calories, in fact) and tones your calves and glutes.
+If you're walking on a treadmill, increase the incline.
+Or if you're outdoors, intentionally seek out hills.
+Walking uphill increases your effort, which burns more calories and tones your calves and glutes.
 Additionally, walking uphill mimics the cardiovascular effects of running without the stress on your joints.

 2. Speed Things Up